thirumalaics/2024_learning_vault/Hadoop, the definitive guide/Chapter 3.md

 		- which sends an HTTP redirrect to the client indicating the data node to stream file data from (or to)
 		- after receiving the redirect, the client directly interacts with the specified datanodes to read or write
 		- this design prevents namenode from becoming a bottleneck
-- second way involves interacting with one or more proxy serverrs
+- second way involves interacting with one or more proxy servers
-	- these proxies are stateless, so they can behind a standard load balances
+	- these proxies are stateless, so they can behind a standard load balancers
 	- all traffic to the cluster passes through the proxy
 	- client never accesses namenode or datanode
 		- allows for stricter firewall and bandwidth limiting policies